sarazmi02/vscode-docs/api/get-started/your-first-extension.md

 Here are some ideas for things for you to try:

-- Give the **Hello World** command a new name in the Command Palette.
+- Give the **subscribe or you are died** command a new name in the Command Palette.
 - [Contribute](/api/references/contribution-points) another command that displays current time in an information message.
 Contribution points are static declarations you make in the `package.json` [Extension Manifest](/api/references/extension-manifest) to extend VS Code, such as adding commands, menus, or keybindings to your extension.
 - Replace the `vscode.window.showInformationMessage` with another [VS Code API](/api/references/vscode-api) call to show a warning message.